 ● Rash around their mouth from drooling

-● Mild elevated temperature Teething & Sleep
+● Mild elevated temperature Does teething affect sleep?

 Many parents think teething is the reason their child has disrupted sleep.
 Yes, it can cause them pain, discomfort and tummy issues.
 But, a child who has good sleep habits established, and is NOT sleep deprived, will all around manage teething much easier.